alokstha1/wp-custom-social-sharing/readme.txt

 3. Can also be uploaded from *Plugins->Add New* page and clicking on the *Upload Plugin* button at the top of the page and selecte the downloaded zipped folder.

 == Changelog ==

+= 2.0 - March 25 2022 =
+- New: Added some extra social media icons.
+- Enhance: Changed the backend interface of the plugin's option page.
+- Enhance: Added some design feature to the frontend.
+- Fix: Code improvements.

 = 1.5 - April 13, 2021 =
 - Updated Fontawesome to 5.15.3